rm3l/rhdh-must-gather/README.md

 > **Note**: The tool automatically detects and collects data for both Helm and Operator-based RHDH deployments.
 For cluster-wide information, use the `--cluster-info` flag or combine with standard `oc adm must-gather`.

-## Troubleshooting

-### Common Issues

-**No RHDH deployment detected**
-- Verify RHDH is running in the cluster
-- Check if it's in a non-standard namespace
-- Ensure proper RBAC permissions

-**Command timeouts**
-- Increase `CMD_TIMEOUT` environment variable (default: 30 seconds)
-- Check cluster network connectivity
-- Verify sufficient resources

-**Permission denied errors**
-- Ensure the tool has cluster-admin or sufficient RBAC permissions
-- Check ServiceAccount configuration in OpenShift

-### Getting Help

-1. Check the tool output files in `/must-gather/rhdh/` for what was detected
-2. Review the `must-gather.log` file for container execution logs
-3. Check the `sanitization-report.txt` file for data sanitization summary
-4. Check individual script outputs:
-   - `/must-gather/rhdh/helm/all-rhdh-releases.txt` for Helm deployment detection
-   - `/must-gather/rhdh/operator/all-deployments.txt` for Operator deployment detection
-5. Verify cluster connectivity with `kubectl cluster-info`
-6. Run with debug logging: `LOG_LEVEL=debug` to see detailed execution information

 ## Development

 ### Testing